SelectQuoteLabs/SQComponents/notes/TabbableCard.md

 ## Technical Notes

 - The tabs prop must be an array of object that follow this schema:
-  `{ id: string || number, label: string, body: node }`
+  `{ value: string, label: string, body: node, disabled: boolean }`

-- The `isSelfBounding` prop will allow the card to use as much space as it can within its parent node.
+- The `isAutoHeight` prop will allow the card to use as much space as it can within its parent node.
 Note: This prop will respect any siblings the card may have.